French Wars of Religion: Escalation into war (1585)

-The Estates-General of Blois and assassination of Henry of Guise (1588)
+Estates-General of Blois and assassination of Henry of Guise (1588)

-Refusing to return to Paris, Henry III called for an Estates-General at Blois in September 1588.
+Refusing to return to Paris, Henry III called for an Estates General to meet at Blois.
 During the Estates-General, Henry III suspected that the members of the third estate were being manipulated by the League and became convinced that Guise had encouraged the duke of Savoy's invasion of Saluzzo in October 1588.
 Viewing the House of Guise as a dangerous threat to the power of the Crown, Henry III decided to strike first.
 On 23 December 1588, at the Château de Blois, Henry of Guise and his brother, the Cardinal de Guise, were lured into a trap by the King's guards.
 The Duke arrived in the council chamber where his brother the Cardinal waited.
 The Duke was told that the King wished to see him in the private room adjoining the royal chambers.
 There guardsmen seized the duke and stabbed him in the heart, while others arrested the Cardinal who later died on the pikes of his escort.
 To make sure that no contender for the French throne was free to act against him, the King had the Duke's son imprisoned.
 The Duke of Guise had been highly popular in France, and the Catholic League declared open war against King Henry III.
-The Parlement of Paris instituted criminal charges against the King, who now joined forces with his cousin, the Huguenot, Henry of Navarre, to war against the League.
+The Sorbonne declared Henri deposed.
+Henri for his part now joined forces with his cousin, the Huguenot, Henry of Navarre, to war against the League.

-The assassination of Henry III (1589)
+Assassination of Henry III (1589)

 It thus fell upon the younger brother of the Duke of Guise, the Duke of Mayenne, to lead the Catholic League.
-The League presses began printing anti-royalist tracts under a variety of pseudonyms, while the Sorbonne proclaimed on 7 January 1589, that it was just and necessary to depose Henry III, and that any private citizen was morally free to commit regicide.
+The League presses began printing anti-royalist tracts under a variety of pseudonyms, while the Sorbonne proclaimed on 7 January 1589 that it was just and necessary to depose Henry III, and that any private citizen was morally free to commit regicide.
 In July 1589, in the royal camp at Saint-Cloud, a Dominican friar named Jacques Clément gained an audience with the King and drove a long knife into his spleen.
 Clément was killed on the spot, taking with him the information of who, if anyone, had hired him.
 On his deathbed, Henry III called for Henry of Navarre, and begged him, in the name of statecraft, to become a Catholic, citing the brutal warfare that would ensue if he refused.
 In keeping with Salic Law, he named Henry as his heir.
+However, many Catholics considered Navarre's Protestantism to be unacceptable.
+Navarre later declared that he would uphold the Catholic faith without changes.